this-is-angular/angular-guides/software-architecture/reactive-programming.md

 ## Suggested topics
 - Composing asynchronous software
 - Understanding operators
+- "Breaking the ice"
+- Reactive programming in more abstract terms, no RxJS specifics
+- How RxJS is used by Angular

 ### Reactive micro and macro architecture
 Concepts and techniques coined and taught by Michael Hladky.